 "Do you believe in evolution?"
 I believe in science, so yes.
 Does that mean God isn't real?
 Not necessarily.

 "Do you think porn is sexist?"
 No. Porn is porn.
 First, while I do think 90% of it is a joke (laughable dialog, unrealistic positions, implausible scenarios, fake bodies, fake orgasms, etc.), the reality is that men and women are highly sexual and have their little triggers.
-As an example, almost every girl I've known has expressed a desire to be submissive (to some degree; some more so than others).
+As an example, most women I've known have expressed a desire to be submissive (to some extent; some more so than others).
 Whether it's a CEO who gets off on being whipped by a Dominatrix or a strong, independent woman who daydreams about being made to serve... sex is a mental sandbox for adults.
 The toys and role play may be different, but in the end... it's just people exploring their fantasies.
 As long it's legal and consensual, who gives a damn (I don't).
 BDSM.
 Group sex.
 Dressing up as the Tin Man from Oz.
 A Fruit Loops fetish.
 Making love on the beach under a full moon.
 Tame or taboo.... it's all good.
 Let your inner deviant out.

 "Are you into BDSM and/or are you a lifestyle Dom?"
 Ah, the Yang page.
 I do lean dominant, but not really.
-I just think they're hot images.
+I just think they're great photos.

 "So none of those pictures are of a former lover?"
 No. Outing an ex isn't my thing, nor do I show off my Fat Bastard body.